gaqzi/gocd-cli/README.rst

    :alt: Package status

-For work I and colleagues have for the last nine months been writing a lot of different small shell scripts with curl that interacts with the Go api.
+For work I and colleagues have for the last nine months been writing a lot of different small shell scripts with curl that interacts with the Go API.

-Most of them are quick works but they aren't very robust, and we keep repeating the same work and discovery every time we need to do it.
+Most of them are quick n' dirty scripts that aren't very robust, and because they're written in the mindset of the now we just end up copy+pasting it everywhere.
+As well as figuring out what API endpoints are available, how they work and so on.

-The goal of this project is to make these and similar tasks super simple to do and repeatable without having to write a so-so reliable bash script.
+The goal of this project is to make these and similar tasks super simple, without having to write a so-so reliable bash script.
+And for the most common things just one invocation.

 Note
 ----

 This is still early in the development and a bit rough around the edges.
-Any bug reports, feature suggestions and so on are greatly appreciated. :)
+Any bug reports, feature suggestions, etc are greatly appreciated. :)

-With that said the current intention is to add support for all the API endpoints that make sense from a CLI perspective.
-And also to convert some of my old shell scripts to be reusable here.
+I'm planning to add support for all the API endpoints that make sense from a CLI perspective.
+And also to handle some of the scenarios where we ended up writing shell scripts.

 Installation and usage
 ----------------------